L&D employees using an LMS integration

 The best mentors are well-read and enjoy staying up-to-date on a variety of topics.
 They love learning and will encourage and inspire others to become lifelong learners, which will help your organization build a culture of learning.

-How do you choose mentors for your mentorship program?
+How do you choose the right people for mentor matching?

 There is no one right mentor for all mentoring programs.
-Any leaders or seasoned employees in your organization who have these qualities should be encouraged to be mentors but how you choose mentors will depend on the goals of your program
+Any leaders or seasoned employees in your organization who have these qualities should be encouraged to be a part of the mentor matching process but how you choose mentors will depend on the goals of your program or the type of program you’re planning.

-Mentor-mentee matches can make or break a mentorship program.
+Mentor mentee matching can make or break a mentorship program.
 An effective mentoring program includes a repeatable process for successful matches.
-Most programs handle this in one of two ways: manually or with mentor-matching software
+Most programs handle this in one of two ways: manually or with mentor matching software.

 Manually matching mentors